maithilish/uknit/notes/design/designnotes.md

 Filtering and search of pack is handled by the Packs, the helper class.

-## IMC Flow
+## IMC Arg and Params

-Explain this

-  private Foo foo;

-    public void callMultiTimes() {
+    private void im(final Foo foo, final String city) {
-        configure();
-        configure();
+        foo.append(city);
     }

+No name conflict.
+In im() for param city the arg a and b are used.

-    private void configure() {
+    public void foo(final Foo foo) { //
-        foo.opt().check(false);
+        String a = "foo";
+        String b = "bar";
+        im(foo, a);
+        im(foo, b);
     }

+Name conflict.
+In im() for param city the arg a and a2 are used.

+    public void bar(final Foo foo) {
+        String a = "foo";
+        im(foo, a);
+        a = "bar";
+        im(foo, a);
+    }

+For inline args param name is used.
+The param city becomes city and city2.

+    public void baz(final Foo foo) {
+        im(foo, "foo");
+        im(foo, "bar");
+    }

 IM the arg overrides the parameter.
-If arg and param name are named same then arg pack is retained and param pack is discarded in merge().
+If arg and param are with same name then arg pack is retained and param pack is discarded in merge().
 If name differs then again arg pack is retained and param pack var name is set to arg name so that var patch is created.
 On multicall new arg is created.
+For inline args such as StringLiteral the param name is used instead of infer names.
 See ArgParam.java

 ## Patch